huggingface/blog/scalable-data-inspection.md

 > “Manual inspection of data has probably the highest value-to-prestige ratio of any activity in machine learning.” — Greg Brockman
 >

 [Spotlight](https://renumics.com/docs) helps you to **make data inspection more scalable** along two dimensions: Setting up and maintaining custom data inspection workflows and finding relevant data samples and clusters to inspect.
-In the following sections we show some examples based on Huggingface datasets.
+In the following sections we show some examples based on Hugging Face datasets.

 ## Spotlight 🤝 Huggingface datasets